typo3-themes/theme_bootstrap4/Resources/Public/Contrib/Bootstrap/docs/layout/overview.md

 Bootstrap primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.

 {% highlight scss %}
-// Extra small devices (portrait phones, less than ???px)
+// Extra small devices (portrait phones, less than 34em)
 // No media query since this is the default in Bootstrap

 // Small devices (landscape phones, 34em and up)